ESM 125: River Conservation

 MWF 10:00-10:50 am

 Prof. Greg Pasternack, Department of Land, Air, and Water Resources

-Law, science, and practices used in managing rivers with the aim of balancing human societal needs and those of riparian and aquatic species.
+Law, policy, science, and practice used in managing rivers with the aim of balancing human societal needs and those of riparian and aquatic species.

 Student Learning Objectives:

 - Student can perform hydrologic, geomorphic, and habitat analyses of a river by segment to assess conditions relevant for river conservation using basic data collection, analysis, and interpretation procedures.

 - Student can compare and contrast river conservation perspectives held by different stakeholders, including government, non-government, and independent expert examples.